swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 The final step is handing over the envelope containing the encoded arguments, recipient information, etc., to the underlying transport mechanism `[3]`.
 The transport does not really have to concern itself with any of the specifics of the call, other than transmitting the bytes to the callee and the response data back.
 As we get the response data back, we have the concrete type of the expected response and can attempt to decode it `[4]`.

-> Note on `remoteCallVoid`: One limitation in the current implementation approach is that a remote call signature cannot handle void returning methods, because of the `Res: SerializationRequirement` requirement on the method.
+> Note on `remoteCallVoid`: One limitation in the current implementation approach is that a remote call signature cannot handle void returning methods, because of the `Success: SerializationRequirement` requirement on the method.
 >
 > This will be possible to solve using the incoming [Variadic Generics](https://forums.swift.org/t/variadic-generics/54511) language feature that is being currently worked on and pitched.
-With this feature, the return type could be represented as variadic generic and the `Void` return type would be modeled as "empty" tuple, whereas a value return would contain the specific type of the return, this way we would not violate the `Res: SerializationRequirement` when we needed to model `Void` calls.
+With this feature, the return type could be represented as variadic generic and the `Void` return type would be modeled as "empty" tuple, whereas a value return would contain the specific type of the return, this way we would not violate the `Success: SerializationRequirement` when we needed to model `Void` calls.

 #### Recipient: Receiving Invocations